quii/learn-go-with-tests/structs/readme.md

 Methods are very similar to functions but they are called by invoking them on an instance of a particular type.
 Where you can just call functions wherever you like, such as `Area(rectangle)` you can only call methods on "things".

-As always, an example will help so let's change our tests first to call methods instead and then fix the code
+An example will help so let's change our tests first to call methods instead and then fix the code.

 ```go
 func TestArea(t *testing.T) {